-A lack of colour opens up a new world where light, expressions, and stories are intensified.
-With B&W portrait photography, you can show feelings without the distraction of colour.
+A lack of color opens up a new world where light, expressions, and stories are intensified.

 This article will equip you with the skills to achieve those visually appealing black and white portraits.

-A lot of cameras nowadays have a B&W shooting option.
-It’s a really fun feature worth experimenting with.
-But it should not be your main tool for black and white photography.
+A lot of cameras have a B&W shooting option.
+It’s a fun feature worth experimenting with.
+But it should not be your main tool for taking black and white photos.

 There are a couple of reasons for this:

-- If you shoot in colour first, you’ll have more control during the editing process.
-Instead of manually selecting areas you’d like to edit, you can instantly adjust certain “colours” using tools like sliders in Lightroom or Selective Colour in Photoshop.
+- If you shoot in color first, you’ll have more control during the editing process.
+You can adjust certain “colors” using tools like sliders in Lightroom or Selective Color in Photoshop.

 - Not every image looks appealing in black and white.
 Learning how to shoot for B&W as opposed to in B&W will help you strengthen your ability to think creatively.
 You’ll get to challenge yourself and take better photos.